thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

     });
 ```

-And the much more elegant Promise workflow, with first-class error handling:
+Compare that with the following code with the much more elegant Promise workflow, with first-class error handling:

 ```javascript
     User.logIn('user', 'pass')